mnbroatch/yarn-bound/README.md

 }
 ```

 It could also have a `isDialogueEnd` property on it.
-Command properties are handled and skipped through when a `handleCommand` function is supplied.
+Command Results are handled and skipped through when a `handleCommand` function is supplied.

 Every Result contains `metadata` which includes node header tags including `title`, and also any file tags.